-Expand Prior Knowledge.
-This is basically the overarching goal of every lesson whether you are homeschooling or your child attends public school.
+Expand Prior Knowledge- This is basically the overarching goal of every lesson whether you are homeschooling or your child attends public school.
 The big idea is what do you know about ______ & how do we grow that knowledge?

 Young children need A LOT of repetition but too much of the same stuff isn’t engaging so I rotate my son’s favorite learning activities using activity calendars!

-Engage kids in a farm unit with:
+Engage kids in a themed unit with:

-- Farm Sensory bins and play invitations
+- Sensory bins and play invitations

-- Farm Themed puzzles and games
+- Themed puzzles and games

 - and my personal favorite real life experience (a trip to a nearby pumpkin patch or farm)